 8. Aveeno Baby Eczema Therapy Moisturizing Cream

 Eczema ointments can be greasy and thick.
-One reason we love this lotion is because it has a light, creamy feel without sacrificing quality.
+One reason we love this lotion is that it has a light, creamy feel without sacrificing quality.
 The formula contains a number of healing ingredients, including dimethicone, glycerin, and a triple oat complex featuring colloidal oatmeal, oat kernel extract, and oat kernel oil.

 This lotion works to reduce itching and irritation while strengthening the natural barriers of your baby’s skin.
-You should also notice a decrease in extra-dry skin flare ups.
+You should also notice a decrease in extra-dry skin flare-ups.
 Because it’s a lighter formula, you can use it as needed.

 - Great over-the-counter relief for baby eczema.